HMS Liddesdale (L100)

-HMS Liddesdale was a Type II Hunt-class destroyer of the Royal Navy built by Vickers-Armstrong in Newcastle and launched on 19 August 1940.
+HMS Liddesdale was a Type II Hunt-class destroyer of the Royal Navy built by Vickers-Armstrongs in Newcastle and launched on 19 August 1940.
 She was laid down on 20 November 1939 and commissioned 28 February 1941.
 She served as a convoy escort in the Mediterranean Sea.

 War service

 HMS Liddesdale served as a convoy escort based from Malta for the majority of World War II.
 On 21 May 1944, Liddesdale, alongside the destroyers Termagant and Tenacious sank U-453 using depth charges off the south coast of Italy.